 - Listen to Tom Chatfield discuss Critical Thinking and Bias on the Social Science Bites podcast [31:09 mins]

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the Best Books on Critical Thinking